hacoden/bismon/work.md

 agenda, and runs that tasklet, and repeat.
-The running step of a tasklet is expected to be short (a few milliseconds) and should be bounded (see also `taskletcputime_BM` giving its CPU time, and `taskletelapsed_BM` giving its elapsed time).
-A tasklet is run by sending it the `run_tasklet` selector (without additional arguments).
+The running step of a tasklet is expected to be short (a few milliseconds) and should be bounded (see also `taskletcputime_BM` giving its CPU time, and `taskletelapsed_BM` giving its elapsed time) and without significant I/O (so some "CPU-intensive" computation).
+A tasklet is run by sending it the `run_tasklet` selector (without additional arguments), with the tasklet being locked.
 That run would usually (but not always) add some tasklets into the agenda.

 So the agenda API is with functions like `agenda_add_very_high_priority_tasklet_BM`